 3.3 Logical Database Requirements

-HonestGames™ will use SQL to store and retrieve information from databases.
+Game Review 8™will use SQL to store and retrieve information from databases.
 One database will store data such as usernames, passwords, upvotes, date of birth, age, and other member information.
 While the other database will store tags, titles, authors, and genres for the article search function.